openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * Decentralized Identifier Subject Syntax Type.
 When this Subject Syntax Type is used,  the `sub` value MUST be a DID as defined in [@!DID-Core], and `sub_jwk` MUST NOT be included in the Self-Issued OP Response.
 This Subject Syntax Type MUST be cryptographically verified against the resolved DID Document as defined in (#siop-id_token-validation).

-The RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_type` defined in (#rp-metadata).
+The RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_types` defined in (#rp-metadata).

 # Relying Party Registration {#rp-resolution}